yuejoo/demo/README.md

 # Context
 So the key point is to leverage the requirements to each producing day.

+## Requirements
+* 1. A functional **CLI tool** which having two arguments "Pre-Build Days" and "Input CSV file."
+* 2. Functional correct.

 ## Assumption
 * 1. The single factory has multiple prodcution lines for each product. (multiple demands for different products)
 * 2. The factory can only produce product during the prebuild days or the days between two demand key dates (for each products).
 There is no chance to make the product line producing for multiple demand orders for a single product.
 * 3. Assume input file could have 100,000 lines.
 100 x 100 x 100 for site x product x days.